About EIMPyro®

 From 30 to 40 samples can be analyzed within a single sequence.

-The accuracy of measurement is expressed by the precision limits of the repeatability and reproducibility which can be calculated from the sample standard deviation of the test results.
+The accuracy of measurement is expressed by the precision limits of the repeatability and reproducibility which can be calculated from the sample standard deviation of the results.
 The repeatability precision limit (r) and the reproducibility precision limit (R) for EIM-IRMS are calculated as follows:

 r = 2.8 × sr = 2.7‰ ;